Ghous Ali Shah: Career

 He was elected to the Parliament National Assembly of Pakistan in 1991 and became Defence Minister of Pakistan until 1993.
 He was again elected to the Provincial Assembly of Sindh as well as National Assembly of Pakistan in 1997 winning both the seats of the two houses.
 He resigned his Provincial Assembly seat and became the Minister for Education (Pakistan) until 1999.
-He was appointed Advisor to the Prime Minister of Pakistan for affairs of the Province of Sindh with powers of the Chief Minister & Status of a Federal Minister in June 1999.
+He was appointed Advisor to the Prime Minister of Pakistan for affairs of the province of Sindh with powers of the Chief Minister and Status of a Federal Minister in June 1999.
 He continued in this position until October 1999 when General Pervez Musharraf took over in the 1999 Pakistani coup d'état on 12 October 1999, overthrowing the constitutionally elected government.

-Syed Ghous Ali Shah is the Provincial head of the PML-N Sindh & has been elected for another 3-year term from 2006–2009 as Party President of the Sindh Province.
+Syed Ghous Ali Shah is the Provincial head of the PML-N Sindh and has been elected for another 3-year term from 2006 to 2009 as Party President of the Sindh Province.
 He has been elected in this position on numerous occasions since 1986.

 It has been reported that Syed Ghous Ali Shah was one of the candidates considered by Pakistan Muslim League (N) for the position of President of Pakistan after the resignation of Pervez Musharraf in 2008.

 In 2011, Ghous Ali Shah was living in Karachi and working with the PML (N) members to improve the party's condition in Sindh, while also touring the province heavily to see where he can build up the same power he had back in 1997 when the PMLN had formed the provincial government.

 Scouting

 In 1993, he was awarded the Bronze Wolf, the highest distinction of the World Organization of the Scout Movement, by the World Scout Committee for exceptional services to world Scouting.

-From 1988–1994 & 1998–2000, he was Chief Commissioner of the Pakistan Boy Scouts Association.
+From 1988 to 1994 and 1998 to 2000, he was Chief Commissioner of the Pakistan Boy Scouts Association.

 In 1992 he was elected as a member of the Asia-Pacific Scout Region committee until 1998.

 He was also awarded the highest Scouting award, the Silver Tiger Award of Bangladesh Scouts, given to any world personality from Bangladesh in 1994.
 He was also awarded the highest Scouting award, the Silver Elephant of The Bharat Scouts and Guides of India, in 1998.